-Eligibility Employees who retire after age 55 with at least 10 years of service Service TWMA service.
-Predecessor SPR service recognized if employee elected to · have assets transfer from SPR VEBA to TMWA dedicated trust IBEW Prior to Age 65 Pre- Eligible retirees can elect to participate in Health Plans offered by TMWA to 1998 actives.
+, Eligibility Employees who retire after age 55 with at least 10 years of service Service TWMA service.
+Predecessor SPR service recognized if employee elected to have assets transfer from SPR VEBA to TMWA dedicated trust IBEW Prior to Age 65 Pre- Eligible retirees can elect to participate in Health Plans offered by TMWA to 1998 actives.
 TMWA will pay a percentage of the cost (including dependant Hires coverage) if retiree pays balance.
-Retiree share is 20% plus 4% for each year of service less than 20.
-For example, retiree with: • 20+ years would pay 20% - TMWA pays 80% (some set at 85%) 15 years would pay 40% of the premium - TMWA pays 60% On an Affair 65.
-On or After 65 Eligible retirees can elect to participate in Medicare coordinated Health Plans offered by TMWA.
+Retiree share is 20% plus 4% for each year of 00 service less than 20.
+For example, retiree with: 20+ years would pay 20% - TMWA pays 80% (some set at 85%) 15 years would pay 40% of the premium - TMWA pays 60% On or After 65 Eligible retirees can elect to participate in Medicare coordinated Health Plans offered by TMWA.
 TMWA will pay a percentage of the cost (including dependent coverage) if retiree pays the balance.
 Retiree share is 15% (0% if Medicare Risk contract elected) plus 4% for each year of service less than 20.
-For example, retiree with: 20 or more years would pay 15% of the premium - TMWA pays 85% 15 years would pay 35% of the premium - TMWA pays 65% 20 + year retiree electing Medicare Risk would pay \$0 (PPO was being treated as Medicare Risk, but this will change effective July 1, 2010) Age 60+ with 10+ years on July 1, 1998 Retiree share for this grandfathered group is 0% plus 4% for each year of service (YOS) less than 20.
+For example, retiree with: 20 or more years would pay 15% of the premium - TMWA pays 85% 15 years would pay 35% of the premium - TMWA pays 65% 20 + year retiree electing Medicare Risk would pay \$0 (PPO was being treated as Medicare Risk, but this will change effective July 1, 2010) Age 60+ with 10+ years on July 1, 1998 Retires share for this grandfathered group is 0% plus 4% for each year of Retiree share for this grandfathered group is 0% plus 4% for each year of IDE\A/ service (YOS) less than 20.
 IBEW Account that can be used to pay premiums or for eligible health expenses.
 The Post account is \$1,250 x years of service.
-It is debited by eligible premium costs and 1997 Hires does not grow with interest.
-Once exhausted, the retiree may convert to COBRA but only for the 18-month COBRA continuation period.
-MPAT Prior to Age 65 IVIEAT Annual employer subsidy of \$235 x YOS up to 30, prorated for each month of retirement while under 65 On or After 65 Annual employer subsidy of \$105 x YOS up to 35, prorated for each month of retirement while 65 and above Early Retirement Reduction before age 62 Subsidy reduced if employee retires before 62, by 5% for each full year retirement precedes age 62.
+It is debited by eligible premium costs and 1997 does not grow with interest.
+Once exhausted, the retiree may convert to Hires COBRA but only for the 18-month COBRA continuation period.
+MPAT Prior to Age 65 Annual employer subsidy of \$235 x YOS up to 30, prorated for each month of retirement while under 65 On or After 65 Annual employer subsidy of \$105 x YOS up to 35, prorated for each month of retirement while 65 and above Early Retirement Reduction before age 62 Subsidy reduced if employee retires before 62, by 5% for each full year retirement precedes age 62.
 An employee who retires at age 60 would receive 90% of the \$235 per YOS prior to 65 and 90% of \$105 per YOS starting at 65.
-Application of Monthly Credits Employer subsidy reduces premium cost of the Health Plan selected by retiree Dependent Coverage Daath Unlike IBEW pre-1998, there is no extra subsidy (or credit) for spouse coverage Death Benefits No Spouse: No continuation beyond COBRA rights, except that \$1,250 x YOS Denenis account will be used for any eligible dependants Surviving spouse: Subsidy for Pre-1998 IBEW and MPAT continues for surviving spouse.
-Subsidy for Pre-1996 IBEVV and MPAT continues for surviving spouse for up to 12 months.
-Thereafter, the coverage converts to spouse continuation under COBRA for up to 24 months. opoudo dominuation under Oobit/Tiol up to 24 months.
+Application of Monthly Credits Employer subsidy reduces premium cost of the Health Plan selected by retiree Dependent Coverage Unlike IBEW pre-1998, there is no extra subsidy (or credit) for spouse coverage Death No Spouse: No continuation beyond COBRA rights, except that \$1,250 x YOS Benefits account will be used for any eligible dependants Surviving spouse: Subsidy for Pre-1998 IBEW and MPAT continues for surviving spouse for up to 12 months.
+Thereafter, the coverage converts to spouse continuation under COBRA for up to 24 months.